AD-Edge/js13k-Statify/Readme.md

 Statify is custom app to visilize various points of data important to a data-limited gamejam or project.
 Intially it will display simple a simple graph, with more customized data visualization to be added in future as needed.

-Created by Alex Delderfield, July-August 2022
+Created by Alex Delderfield, July-August 2022, Updated during js13k 2024

 Example data: